selinal6564/apcsa-freedom-project/tool/learning-log.md

 * started creating a basic layout for MVP
 * created a heading to show date

+4/2/24:
+* added columns to organize days of the week
+* learned that main axis runs vertically for column
+* cross axis runs horizontally

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc